R4z0rX/fabric-elytra-autopilot/README.md

 **This mod requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api).**
 ***

-This is a fork of Simonlourson's client [auto-flight mod](https://www.curseforge.com/minecraft/mc-mods/elytra-auto-flight), updated and added many additional utilities.
+This is a fork of TheMegax's implementation of the mod.
+However, TheMegax quit the project.
+HumanoidSandvichDispenser and R4z0rX contributed to the 1.20 implementation.
+Many people were involved, so check the mod author list for a full list of contributors.

+Here is the link to TheMegax's mod page: [https://www.curseforge.com/minecraft/mc-mods/elytra-autopilot](https://www.curseforge.com/minecraft/mc-mods/elytra-autopilot).

-## How to use
+## How to Use

-Press the assigned key (default "R") while flying high enough to enable 'Auto Flight'.
-While in Auto Flight mode, the mod will modify your pitch between going up and down, resulting in net altitude gain.
+Press the assigned key (default "R") while flying at a sufficient altitude to enable 'Auto Flight'.
+In Auto Flight mode, the mod will adjust your pitch between ascending and descending, resulting in a net altitude gain.

-## */flylocation* command
-Syntax:
-- /flylocation set <location_name> X Z
-- /flylocation remove <location_name>

-Set predefined locations for later use with */flyto* command.
+To open the config screen and enable Mod Menu, go into the mod menu and open the configuration screen there.

-## */flyto* command
+## /flyto Command
-Syntax:
-- */flyto <location_name>*
-- */flyto X Z*
+**Syntax:** `/flyto X Z` or `/flyto <name>`

-While flying, input this command to automatically fly to the set coordinates.
-When near the location, the mod will try to slow you down by rotating around the target to avoid fall damage.
-This can be deactivated at any time by turning off Auto Flight or using the toggle in the config.
+While flying, use this command to automatically fly to the specified coordinates.
+When near the destination, the mod will attempt to slow you down by circling around the target to avoid fall damage.
+You can disable this at any time by turning off Auto Flight or toggling the setting in the config.

-## */takeoff* command
+## /takeoff Command
-Syntax:
-- */takeoff*
-- */takeoff X Z*
+**Syntax:** `/takeoff` or `/takeoff X Z` or `/takeoff <name>`

-While having an elytra equiped and fireworks on either your main or off hand, this command will make you fly upwards to a configurable number of blocks (default 180 blocks) and then activate Auto Flight after reaching enought height.
-If coordinates are provided, it will then use /flyto to go to the set coordinates automatically.
+If you have an Elytra equipped and fireworks in either your main or off-hand, this command will launch you upwards to a configurable height (default: 180 blocks) before activating Auto Flight.
+If coordinates are provided, it will then use `/flyto` to navigate to the specified location automatically.

+## /flylocation Command
+**Syntax:** `/flylocation set <name> X Z` or `/flylocation remove <name>`

+Use this command to add or remove quick fly locations.

-## *Risky landing*
+## /land Command
+**Syntax:** `/land`

+While flying, use this command to force a landing at any time.
+Useful for quickly returning to the ground!

+### Risky Landing
-Deactivated by default, but can be activated in the config.
-When active, it will modify the regular landing behaviour to a more *risky* one, nosediving to the ground until the very last stretch.
-Not recommended for laggy servers/clients!
+Disabled by default but can be enabled in the config.
+When active, this setting modifies the landing behavior to a riskier approach, nosediving until the last moment before pulling up.
+Not recommended for laggy servers or clients!

+## Xaero Minimap Support
+If you prefer not to use the built-in `/flylocation` command or are already managing waypoints with Xaero Minimap, good news!
+You can now use `/flyto` and `/takeoff` directly with your Xaero Minimap waypoints.